U.S. Department of State, What It Does, How It Affects the Economy

 The secretary sits on the National Security Council with the heads of the Department of Defense, the CIA, and Treasury Department.
 They coordinate international relations, intelligence, and defense under the president's supervision.

-The State Department reduces the economic volatility associated with terrorism.
+Second, the State Department reduces the economic volatility associated with terrorism.
 It promotes economic stability within other countries throughout the world.
 That makes it easier for U.S. companies to do business overseas.